Fidelity Fund for Sheriffs

 - Completed and signed application form.
 The Fidelity Fund Certificate will not be issued if the application form is incomplete (Application form 4 (39 KB) is available for download.)

-- Prescribed contributions in terms of section 31(2) of the Sheriffs Act, this amounts to R 500,00 for a Sheriff and R 300,00 for a Deputy Sheriff.
+- Prescribed contributions in terms of section 31(2) of the Sheriffs Act, this amounts to R 575,00 (per jurisdiction) for a sheriff and R 345,00 for each deputy sheriff.

 Fund of last resort

-In terms of section 37(2), the Fund may require a claimant to exhaust all available legal remedies against the practitioner concerned, and against any other persons liable in respect of the loss suffered, before having recourse to the Fund.
+In terms of section 37(2), the Fund requires a claimant to exhaust all available legal remedies against the practitioner concerned, and against any other persons liable in respect of the loss suffered, before having recourse to the Fund.

 South African Board for Sheriffs